 The allowance is payable as a monthly sum to internationally-recruited and locally recruited staff whenever staff are present in the qualifying location, whether or not staff are required to report to duty at a UN office.

-For internationally-recruited staff members, the amount is currently set at US$1,600 per month.
-For locally-recruited staff members serving in designated locations, the allowance is calculated locally at the rate of 30 per cent of the net midpoint of the applicable 2016 local General Service salary scale (excluding long-service and longevity steps, if any).
+For internationally-recruited staff members, the amount is currently set at US$1,645 per month and the list of Danger Pay amounts for locally recruited staff can be found here.
+For locally-recruited staff members serving in designated locations, the allowance is calculated locally at the rate of 30 per cent of the net midpoint of the applicable 2019 local General Service salary scale (excluding long-service and longevity steps, if any).